Ukraine, 8-21-25

 .

-For today, links to eleven reports: from the Associated Press, Reuters, the Kyiv Independent, Agence France-Presse, the Moscow Times, Tass, Kyiv Post, and National Public Radio; others or at least their headlines are accessible by clicking on their names or initials below.
-(SYRIA, GAZA and LEBANON entries for this date are HEREHERE and HERE, or scroll up.
-UKRAINE 3-21-25 entry is HERE, or scroll down.) — MCM
+For now, links to reports the Associated Press, Middle East Eye, and Anadolu Ajansi; others are accessible by clicking on their names or initials below.
+(WEST BANK 8-16-25 is HERE, or scroll down.
+GAZA entry for today, so far, is HERE, or scroll down.) — MCM

 –